digiexe-official/Finviz-Review/README.md

 **My Verdict:** Finviz wins on affordability and ease of use—perfect for newbies or budget-conscious traders.
 Cheddar Flow and TradingView step it up with advanced features, but you’ll pay more for the privilege.

+## Is Finviz Elite a Good Investment?

+Is Finviz Elite worth $39.50/month or $299.50/year in 2025?
+After a year, I upgraded to the free plan and caught a 10% stock dip with real-time data—unbeatable at $300 annually versus TradingView’s $600 Pro+.
+For active traders, it’s a steal; the speed pays off fast.
+But casual investors might stick to the free tier—Elite’s backtesting and charts don’t top Stock Rover.
+If you trade often, it’s a solid yes.
+Not sure?
+Test it with the 30-day refund.

 ## Is Finviz Worth It?

 Alright, let’s cut to the chase—should you jump on Finviz this year?